Gowiem/writing/posts/fusionauth-golang-device-code-example.md

 Ever need to authenticate a user from a device that doesn't provide a great interface for logging in?
 Maybe your device is a smart TV, a Raspberry Pi, or perhaps a CLI app?
 Oh and you're a fan of Golang?
 Well, then this is the post for you!

-In this post, we'll walkthrough an example of how to use [FusionAuth](https://fusionauth.io) and their [Golang Client](https://github.com/FusionAuth/go-client) to authenticate a small Golang CLI app using the [OAuth2 Device Code Grant type flow](https://www.oauth.com/oauth2-servers/device-flow/user-flow/) (formerly known as the "Device Flow").
+In this post, we'll walkthrough an example of how to use [FusionAuth](https://fusionauth.io) and their [Golang Client](https://github.com/FusionAuth/go-client) to authenticate a small Golang CLI app using the [OAuth2 Device Code Grant type flow](https://www.oauth.com/oauth2-servers/device-flow/user-flow/) ("Device Flow").

 If you're a bit hazy on the Device Flow, then here is a quick refresher from the [grant's RFC (#8628)](https://tools.ietf.org/html/rfc8628):